thomaswpp/mpquic-sbd/README.md

 [1] A First Look at Adaptive Video Streaming over Multipath QUIC with Shared Bottleneck Detection.
 To appear in Proceedings of The 14th ACM Multimedia Systems Conference (MMSys’23), June 07-10, 2023, BC, Vancouver, Canada.

+## 1. Structure of this repository

-This repository contains the sources of research work regarding Multipath-QUIC SBD.
+This repository contains the source codes of research work regarding Multipath-QUIC SBD.
 [Multipath-QUIC from Q. Deconinck et al.](https://github.com/qdeconinck/mp-quic) is a Golang implementation of Multipath-QUIC.
 It was initially forked from quic-go (https://github.com/lucas-clemente/quic-go).
 Additional scheduler implementations are added in this work.